Frequently Asked Questions

 Q: Why is Camelot "for-profit"?

 A: Being a small business that pays taxes and answers to one leader, Camelot is much less bureaucratic than most schools.
 This allows us to put the needs of the students ahead of everything else.
-Experienced leadership, dedicated teachers and the consistent application of sound educational principles have served Camelot well for nearly 25 years.
+Experienced leadership, dedicated teachers and the consistent application of sound educational principles have served Camelot well for 30 years.